 Would you rather look at this ….. …. or this?

 The wildflowers we want to introduce include Violets, Wood Anemone, Wood Sorrel and Bluebells, a staple of British spring time.
-These will be purchased from a local supplier or sourced from other sites BVCP manage.
-BVCP Rangers and volunteers will then introduce the wildflowers to the selected sites.
+These will be purchased from a local supplier or sourced from other sites managed by the Blackwater Valley Partnership.
+Their rangers and volunteers will then introduce the wildflowers to the selected sites.

-To add to the woodland beauty of the Blackwater Valley, and protect its wildlife, support our 2017 Appeal by clicking on the ‘Donate To BVCT’ button above and following the links.
+To add to the woodland beauty of the Blackwater Valley, and protect its wildlife, please support the appeal by clicking on the red ‘Donate To BVCT’ button below and follow the links.